Pleanog/lmu-course-aii/Lectures/Session 07 - Online Machine Learning.md

     Prevent misclassification of new samples by training many **one-class classifiers**, each for one known category.

 > 🔍 **One-Class Classifiers:**
-> These models only recognize their own class and reject anything that doesn't match — useful for novelty detection.
+> These models only recognize their own class and reject anything that doesn't match.
+It is useful for novelty detection.

 ---